Supporting Standards Development for Regenerative Medicine Therapies

 September 2017-September 2018

-More than 60 of you joined us on a webinar on the Need for Standards in Regenerative Medicine held Tuesday, December 12, 2017.
-We heard from Heidi Hagen, the Chief Strategy Officer at Vineti, and Anthony Ratcliffe, Chief Executive Officer of Synthasome, about how the development of standards influenced the work in their fields of regenerative medicine.
+More than 60 of you joined us for our first webinar on the Need for Standards in Regenerative Medicine held Tuesday, December 12, 2017.
+We heard from Allison Getz, SCB Program Manager, who gave an overview of standards types.
+We then heard from Heidi Hagen, the Chief Strategy Officer at Vineti, and Anthony Ratcliffe, Chief Executive Officer of Synthasome, about how the development of standards influenced the work in their fields of regenerative medicine.

 If you weren’t able to join us, you may view the webinar or slides at the following links: